armeetj/autograd/README.md

 - Layer 2: 100 inputs --> 200 outputs
 - Layer 3: 200 inputs --> 2 outputs

-## autograd engine
+## `autograd/engine.py` - scalar value autograd engine

-`autograd/engine.py`
+### `autograd.engine.Value`

 We can construct expressions using the `Value` class.
 Internally, the library maintains a graph representation of variables and their dependencies.
 We can calculate all gradients of parameters of an expression by calling `.backward()` on the result of an expression.
+This can be thought of as a simplified version of PyTorch's `Tensor`, holding scalar floats rather than tensors.

 ```python
 from autograd.engine import Value